guitarvydas/guitarvydas.github.io/_posts/2021-05-23-UNIX Takeaways 2.md

 1. passes data down the pipe (after checking it)
 2. signals an error, e.g. by withholding (1) and sending an error object (/message) on a side-channel.

-This structure inherently needs multiple outputs (e.g. at least stdout and stderr (I favor having more than 2)) which is not well-served by functional notation (which is fundamentally a 1-in-1-out notation[^bags])
+This structure inherently needs multiple outputs (e.g. at least stdout and stderr (I favor having more than 2 outputs)) which is not well-served by functional notation (which is fundamentally a 1-in-1-out notation[^bags])

 [^bags]: Over time, the limits of functional notation have been addressed by playing whack-a-mole - adding bags onto the side of the otherwise-pure syntax, e.g. exceptions.